CP1401/Practicals/prac_06/README.md

 If the function **"takes"** a score, it means you must pass it into the function as a **parameter**.
 If the function **"returns"** a grade, it means you don't print it, you... `return` it.

+**Test it!** Like we've done before (see the pattern?), write a separate function to test that all the grades can be produced correctly.

-**Test it**, then write a program that asks the user for their score and prints their grade until they enter a score of < 0.
+When your tests all pass, write a `main` program that asks the user for their score and prints their grade until they enter a score of < 0.
 Do not do any error-checking on the score for this program.

 **After** you have finished and tested that program, add to it (same main) so that the program asks the user for a number of scores, then generates that many random scores and shows their grades.
 (We hope you realise that you do not need a new function for determining the grade - you've already got one!)

 Example output:

 ```